markjprice/cs12dotnet8/docs/errata/improvements.md

 Unless a step-by-step instruction tells the reader to enter code, all code examples are written to be read and understood, not entered into a code editor.
 Code examples should be considered to be "snippets" that are not guaranteed to compile without changes or additional statements.

 In the next edition, I will explicitly say that, and explain that if the reader does decide to enter the code, they would (of course) need to rename the variables.

+## Page 369 - Understanding .NET components

+> Thanks to Saeed Fathi who emailed this suggestion to me on December 6, 2023.

+I used the term "CoreFX" which is an old term for what is now better known as `dotnet/runtime`.
+In future editions, I will remove that term.

 ## Page 484 - Compressing streams